Four Lions: Production

-Release
+Release and reception

 The film premiered at the Sundance Film Festival in January 2010 and was short-listed for the festival's World Cinema Narrative prize.
 Introducing the film's premiere, Morris said: "I feel in a weird way that this is a good-hearted film.
 It's not a hate film, so I would hope that aspect would come through."

 The UK première took place at the National Media Museum as part of Bradford International Film Festival on 25 March 2010, and was followed by a nationwide release on 7 May.

 The UK premiere at the National Media Museum in Bradford was followed by a question and answer session with Chris Morris, Jesse Armstrong, Sam Bain, three of the principal actors, and two of the producers.
 Morris stated that he does not find the film at all controversial and that attempting to cause controversy is "one of the most boring things you can do".
 Morris also gave a talk introducing the film at a summer 2010 screening at Latitude Festival in Suffolk.

 Despite its acclaim at the Sundance Film Festival, Four Lions failed to find a distributor in the U.S. for nine months, until the newly formed Drafthouse Films picked it up.
 The film had a limited release in the US on 5 November 2010.

 Four Lions was released in the UK on DVD and Blu-ray on 30 August 2010, and in the U.S. on 8 March 2011.